Spacesuit Thermal Balance Calculator

 Mini-game: EVA Thermal Tuner

-This optional mini-game turns the same thermal tradeoff into a fast balancing challenge.
+This optional mini-game turns the same spacesuit thermal balance into a fast balancing challenge.
 Instead of only reading numbers, you actively manage absorptivity, emissivity, and cooling while orbital lighting, workload, and the radiative background keep changing.
 The underlying idea is the same as the calculator: incoming heat from metabolism and absorbed radiation must be balanced by active cooling and radiative rejection.

 Keep the suit in the green temperature band for a 90 second mission.
 Tap the action pads drawn at the bottom of the canvas, or use the keyboard shortcuts shown in the overlay.
 A clean run teaches the same lesson as the calculator: good thermal control comes from balancing multiple terms before they compound into a large temperature jump.